- Home

 Teacher interview tips: 6 ways to stand out

-So it can often be the small details that stand out when the panel comes together to consider their decision.
+Given such competition, it can often be the small details on interview day that sway the panel when they finally get together to make their decision.

-But how can you ensure that you are the most memorable candidate (for all right reasons)?
+So, how can you ensure that you are the most memorable candidate (for all the right reasons)?

 Teacher job interviews: How to make a great impression